UffizziCloud/quickstart-compose/README.md

 # Uffizzi Quickstart (~ 1 minute)

 Go from pull request to Uffizzi Preview Environment in less than one minute...
+Go from pull request to Uffizzi Preview Environment in less than one minute...

 ### 1. Fork this repo